Goodnight Sweetheart (Ray Noble, Jimmy Campbell and Reg Connelly song)

 In film, the song was performed in Angel's Holiday with Jane Withers (1937),The Palm Beach Story (1942; performed by Rudy Vallée), Stage Door Canteen (1943; sung by Kenny Baker), and Holiday in Mexico (1946; excerpt sung by Walter Pidgeon and Jane Powell).
 It was also featured in the Star Trek episode "The City on the Edge of Forever".

+On television, a version by Nick Curtis was used as the theme tune for the 1990s sitcom of the same name, Goodnight Sweetheart.
+It also featured as the closing theme on mid-century radio show The Adventures of Sam Spade.